exoscale-labs/snap-o-matic/README.md

 ```
 *** WARNING ***

+Since API v2 not support tags/labels on Snapshot:
 Unlike previous versions of snap-o-matic, v0.02 and later will not preserve user-created snapshots.
 snap-o-matic will delete the oldest snapshots during rotation and it will not differentiate
 between snapshots created by snap-o-matic or by the user.